Erectile Dysfunction (ED)

 The good news is erectile dysfunction is treatable.
 We offer all of the FDA-approved treatment options for erectile dysfunction.

 Tadalafil (Cialis), Sildenafil (Viagra, Revatio), Vardenafil (Levitra) and Avanafil (Stendra) are all oral medication options for treating erectile dysfunction.
 These medications work best taken on an empty stomach about 30-60 minutes before sexual activity.
 Tadalafil (Cialis) also has a daily option.

 These medications belong to a class of medications called PDE-5 inhibitors which cause relaxation of the smooth muscle in the penis to cause an erection.

 When oral medications no longer work, direct penile injections are an option.
 The first injection is performed in the office to ensure the proper medication dosage and for your physician to teach you how to do the injections.
-While many men are hesitant about injections, after trialing the medication their feedback is positive.
+While many men are hesitant about injections, after trying the medication their feedback is positive.

 An inflatable penile implant (IPP) is a common treatment option for men with ED.
 Men regain the ability to get a durable, reliable erection that they are in control of.
 Typically, in 30-60 seconds they can get a rigid erection that can last as long as they want it to.

 The inflatable penile implant is the most common type of penile implant and allows for better rigidity and the ability to deflate and inflate the implant.
 The other option is a malleable penile implant.
 The surgery to place a penile implant is made through the scrotum where two cylinders are placed in the penis connected under the skin to a pump between the two testicles and also connected to a reservoir.
 This is a self-enclosed system filled with saline and never needs to be refilled – fluid flows from one part of the system to another with the use of the pump.
 The reservoir is placed behind the pubic bone.